CarbineCoder/IBM-Bluemix-Hack/README.md

 #Getting Started With IBM Bluemix
 Before looking into the samples, Follow the steps below to create a bluemix account and an app with credentials required to access the required API/service.

-##Setting up Bluemix to access Watson Services.
+##Setting up Bluemix to access Watson/Cloudant Services.

 * Visit https://ibm.biz/bluemixapp and Sign-up .
 * On successful account creation, you will receive an email with a link to authenticate (this is a 30 day trial only).